Alexandre Delpérier: Television career

 Alexandre Delpérier began his career on Antenne 2 with in internship at the sports service with the help of Sophie Davant, but has stated that he learned the profession without studying in a journalism school.
 He made his television debut on the same channel presenting programs for children and later small humour sequences titled Tout tout rire.

-He then left the public television to join TF1 where he presents Des Copains en or, a version with children of Une famille en or (French version of Family Feud) every Wednesday during summer 1996.
+He then left the public television to join TF1 where he presented Des Copains en or, a version with children of Une famille en or (French version of Family Feud) every Wednesday during summer 1996.
 The same year, he replaced Alexandre Debanne after his motorcycle accident to co-host Vidéo Gag with Bernard Montiel.
 From October 1997 to May 1998, he presented the daily game show Touché, gagné replacing Olivier Chabodio after being accused of cheating in the game show Intervilles (French version of It's a Knockout).

 In November 2000, he joined M6.
 He presented the program Mission : 1 million but it was suspended two weeks later due to poor audience.
 In January 2001, he presents Qui décide ?, a weekly program of seven minutes about daily life.
 From September 2002 to December 2007, he co-hosts one of the morning programs on M6, Star Six Music with Nathalie Vincent (2002–03) and Karine Ferri (2006–07).

 In August 2008, he left M6 to become a presenter specialized in automotive sport on channel Direct 8, commenting the races of the World Rally Championship and the Superleague Formula with Paul Belmondo.
-He then commented football matches broadcast on Direct 8, which include 2009 Copa Libertadores (with Omar da Fonseca), 2009 Trophée des Champions (with Eric Roy), France national under-21 football team and France national under-19 football team (with Vincent Guérin), France women's national football team and UEFA Women's Champions League.
+He then commentated on football matches broadcast on Direct 8, which include 2009 Copa Libertadores (with Omar da Fonseca), 2009 Trophée des Champions (with Eric Roy), France national under-21 football team and France national under-19 football team (with Vincent Guérin), France women's national football team and UEFA Women's Champions League.

 In 2010, he signed an exclusive contract with Direct 8 and became the presenter specialized in sports, commenting boxing and rugby matches.
 Since April 2010, he presents Autosport, a short program of six minutes dedicated to automotive sports news broadcast every Saturday evening.
 In April and May 2011, he became the presenter of Objectif Champion every Saturday evening with Cécile de Ménibus.

 From October to December 2012, he hosts the adventure game show Amazing Race on D8 (which replaced Direct 8).
 He also replaces Grégory Galiffi to present Direct Auto during his absence on the same channel.